Lyra-Innovation/laravel-template/docs/CHEATSHEET.md

     }
   },
   "events": {
+    "formSubmitted": [
-    "formSubmitted": {
+      {
         "action": "ModelAction",
         "params": {
           "action": "create",
           "params": {
             "name": "$event.value.name" // 'name' has to be in a controlName of the children of the form }
         }
       }
+    ]
   }
 }
 ```